← Back to IAMAW Governance Hub

 Other Airline-Sector Activity Outside National Airlines and CommuteAir

-Important limit: the reviewed public materials confirm the coalition, but do not publicly quantify how costs are divided among the participating unions.
+Important limit: public reporting confirms the coalition structure, but the reviewed public materials do not quantify how costs are divided among the participating unions.

 Important Limit

 The reviewed IAMAW filings do not provide a clean carrier-by-carrier dues-remittance table for National Airlines or CommuteAir.
-District 142’s reported dues rate is a district-wide benchmark, not a National-specific published dues schedule, and the district filing does not work like a MEC-style ledger that assigns each carrier a precise share of total district funding.
+District 142’s reported dues rate is a district-wide benchmark, not a carrier-only dues schedule, and the district filing does not function like a MEC-style ledger assigning each carrier a precise share of total district funding.

-CommuteAir’s local-lodge LM-3 gives CrewSignal a real third layer to evaluate, but even that filing does not by itself capture the entire money chain through District 142 and the International.
+CommuteAir’s local-lodge LM-3 gives a real third layer to evaluate, but even that filing does not by itself capture the full money chain through District 142 and the International.
 For National Airlines, the public record presently supports a district-centered analysis with a still-incomplete local annual-report layer.